What's New to Stream in April on Netflix, Disney+, Amazon, and Hulu | TV Guide

-The rest of the entertainment world might be on pause as a result of the coronavirus pandemic, but your favorite streaming services are still forging on and bringing tons of new titles to your queue next month.
-With everyone practicing social distancing, this bounty of streaming options couldn't be more timely, really, so to help organize your to-be-watched pile, TV Guide is compiling a list of all of the titles which are coming to Netflix, Hulu, Amazon Prime Video, and Disney+ in April 2020 below.
+While production on shows and movies is suspended right now as a result of the coronavirus pandemic, your favorite streaming services are still bringing tons of new titles to your queue next month.
+With everyone practicing social distancing, this bounty of streaming options couldn't be more timely, so to help organize your to-be-watched pile, TV Guide has compiled a list of all of the titles that are coming to Netflix, Hulu, Amazon Prime Video, and Disney+ in April 2020 below.

 If you're in the market for some recommendations, we've also got you covered there.
-Check out our hub of all the streaming recommendations we have compiled for those practicing social distancing this month, from the best apocalyptic shows to the best feel-good comedies to the best kids shows to keep your little ones entertained and informed and so much more.
+Check out our all the streaming recommendations we have compiled for those in need of a new binge, from the best apocalyptic shows to the best feel-good series to the best kids shows to keep your little ones entertained and so much more.

 Netflix 2020 Original Movies and TV Shows: A Complete Guide